 Keeping track of the industries where RCS exposure is common makes it easier to identify other RCS-related risks – allowing the development of more prevention strategies.

-AirBench FP & RP: Your Solution for RCS Extraction
+AirBench FN & RP: Solution for RCS DUST Extraction

 Specially designed for stone dust extraction, AirBench has two workbench options that can actively minimise RCS exposure: